I saw this old window in a pile at our cottage and I instantly knew I wanted it.

 I painted everything white, distressed and added a little antiquing wax.

 I love how it turned out!
-This room is feeling warmer and cozier every time I add something.
+This room feels warmer and cozier every time I add something.

 I chose to style the shelf simply with items around the home.
 I know it will keep changing with the seasons, and I’m still thinking about what I want to do with the glass.
 For now, I love it how it is.